sxu11/Data_Science/unofficial_google_data_science/README.md

 - In this post we explore how and why we can be “data-rich but information-poor”.

-**LSOS experiments: how I learned to stop worrying and love the variability** February 29, 2016 by AMIR NAJMI http://www.unofficialgoogledatascience.com/2016/02/lsos-experiments-how-i-learned-to-stop.html
+**10. LSOS experiments: how I learned to stop worrying and love the variability** February 29, 2016 by AMIR NAJMI http://www.unofficialgoogledatascience.com/2016/02/lsos-experiments-how-i-learned-to-stop.html